eevee/eev.ee/content/2015-02-28-sylph-the-programming-language-i-want.markdown

 3. **Convenience**.
 We like to say "expressiveness" or "elegance" or "ease of use" but honestly I just want to splort out some code with as few arbitrary hurdles as possible.
 Note that this is somewhat at odds with familiarity, since extreme brevity makes code more obtuse.

 4. **Rigor**.
 I really don't like C-derived static typing, but I _love_ being able to statically reason about code without having to run it.
 That's what humans do all the time, but we have relatively primitive automated tools for doing the same.
-So I would like to have lots of that, without getting stuck in the existing box of "let's static types that look a lot like java, well that's the best that we can do, I guess we're done here".
+So I would like to have lots of that, without getting stuck in the existing box of "let's add static types that look a lot like Java, well that's the best that we can do, I guess we're done here".

 5. **Locality**.
 A stronger and better-defined constraint than "readability".
 I want to maximize how much I can know about runtime context for a given line of code, while minimizing how much stuff I have to read (or, worse, hunt down).
 Brevity is part of this: an idea that seems simple to humans should ideally take less code to express.
 Namespacing is another part: if I see a function name I don't recognize, I want to know where it came from as easily as possible.